 Not that I lump myself in with those well known people (okay, I just did — but let’s just say I’m not well-known or as accomplished like those mentioned) but I want to show you a form of exposition.
 I wasn’t totally on the nose with the above exposition but it gives you a ballpark of how old I am.
 (Old, but not that old.
 Come on, Tom Cruise, Johnny Depp, Brad Pitt, Sheryl Crow and Jon Bon Jovi are just a year or two behind me.)
 If you wanted to, with a little research you could put all the pieces together.

-Exposition works best in films when it is sprinkled here and there and it doesn’t feel like exposition.
+Exposition works best in films when sprinkled here and there and doesn’t feel like exposition.

 In compelling portrait photos you’re exposing someone and giving little glimpses of who the person is.
 In your screenwriting it’s best if your exposition is almost invisible so the audience doesn’t feel they are being spoon-feed info.